bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    :feedback_c: For a constructor to be overloaded there must be more than one constructor.
    :feedback_d: Overloading means that there is more than one constructor.
 The parameter lists must differ in either number, order, or type of parameters.

-   Which of these is overloading?
+   Which of these is overloading the constructor?

 The Turtle Class Constructors
 ----------------------------------------------------------

-The ``Turtle`` class also has multiple constructors, although it always requires a world as a parameter in order to have a place to draw the turtle.
+The ``Turtle`` class also has multiple constructors, although it always requires a world as a argument in order to have a place to draw the turtle.
 The default location for the turtle is right in the middle of the world.

 There is another ``Turtle`` constructor that places the turtle at a certain (x,y) location in the world, for example at the coordinate (50, 100) below.